Swap distance minimization shapes the order of subject, object and verb in languages of the world: Materials

-where $N$ is the number of languages representing the family and $a_i$ is the number of macroareas covered by the $i$-th language of the family.
-The typical macroarea of a family is the macroarea that maximizes $\rho$.
+where $T$ represents the total number of languages of the family in the sample, $F_\mu$ is the set of languages of the family in the macroarea $\mu$ and $a_i$ is the number of macroareas covered by the $i$-th language of that family.
+The typical macroarea of a family is the macroarea that maximizes $\tau(\mu)$.